project-oak/oak/rfcs/1440_generic_planner_node.md

 /// A dyanimc node definition template. struct NodeTemplate {
-  /// Unique name for the node.
+  /// The template for constructing a unique name for the node.
+This can contain
+  /// tokens, e.g "user_{$user_id}".
   name: String,

   /// The template for constructing the label associated with the node using